adamsjoe/lumiradx_tech_test/README.md

 **Password:** pa55w0rd

-This Jenkins instance is straight "out-of-the-box" with the exception of one plugin to change the colour of "pass" from blue to green.
+This Jenkins instance is straight "out-of-the-box" with the exception of one plug-in to change the colour of "pass" from blue to green.

 There is a single project configured for the LumeraDX Test API.

 **INSERT URL HERE**

 This set of tests has been created with postman and output as a collection.
-The actual json produced is available in this archive.
+The actual JSON produced is available in this archive.
 Newman is being used to run the tests and product the report (available within each numbered build.)

 ## Test Structure ##